dallascard/scholar/README.md

 The default output directory is `output`, but this can be specified using `-o output_dir`

-The model can also evaluate on a validation set during training using a random sample of the training data using --dev-folds X, where 1/X of the training data will be used for validation.
+The model can also evaluate on a validation set during training using a random sample of the training data using `--dev-folds X`, where 1/X of the training data will be used for validation.

 Finally, it is also possible to include covariates which influence the document representation prior (instead of representing topic-like deviations).
 This can be done using the `--prior-covars covar_name` option.
 Note that this feature is not discussed in the accompanying publication (see below).